Call us: 601.957.3101

 Knowledge of Condition at the Time of Marriage

-Premarital knowledge of a spouse’s condition may act as bar to divorce.
+Premarital knowledge of a spouse’s condition may act as a bar to divorce.
 For example, knowledge of premarital pregnancy or mental illness will act as a bar to a divorce based on those grounds.
-Premarital knowledge may also act as a bar in cases involving drunkenness, drug use, imprisonment, or impotency.
+Premarital knowledge may also act as a bar in cases involving drunkenness, drug use, imprisonment, or impotence.

 Ratification

 When a spouse discovers the existence of a statutory ground for divorce, a divorce must be pursued within a reasonable amount of time.
-If the spouse fails to act within a reasonable amount of time, the spouse may be found to have ratified or accepted of the condition or misconduct.
+If the spouse fails to act within a reasonable amount of time, the spouse may be found to have ratified or accepted the condition or misconduct.
 McIntosh v.
 McIntosh, 117 So.
 352, 352 (Miss.
-1928)(finding that husband was barred from divorcing on these grounds after finding out wife had mental illness shortly after marriage, but chose to remain with her through twenty years of marriage).
+1928)(finding that husband was barred from divorcing on these grounds after finding out the wife had mental illness shortly after marriage, but chose to remain with her through twenty years of marriage).

 Mental Illness